gbaliarda/tpe-redes-kubernetes/README.md

 export PATH=$PWD/bin:$PATH
 ```

-Optionally, said installation can be checked using the following command
+Optionally, said installation can be checked using the following command:

 ```sh
 istioctl x precheck